Walter A. Hurley

-Walter Allison Hurley (born May 30, 1937) is a Canadian-born prelate of the Roman Catholic Church.
+Walter Allison Hurley (born May 30, 1937) is a Canadian-born American Catholic prelate who served as bishop of the Diocese of Grand Rapids in Michigan from 2005 to 2018.
+He previously served as an auxiliary bishop for the Archdiocese of Detroit in Michigan from 2003 to 2005.

-Hurley served as auxiliary bishop of the Archdiocese of Detroit in Michigan from 2003 to 2005 and as bishop of the Diocese of Grand Rapids in Michigan from 2005 to 2018.
-Hurley served as apostolic administrator of the Diocese of Gaylord and the Diocese of Saginaw, both in Michigan.
+Hurley also served as apostolic administrator of the Diocese of Gaylord and the Diocese of Saginaw, both in Michigan.

 Biography

 Early life and education

 Walter Hurley was born on May 30, 1937, in Fredericton, New Brunswick, to Charles and Anne (née Ball) Hurley.
 One of six children, he has four sisters, Elizabeth, Eileen, Charlene, and Annette; and one brother, Gerald.
 He attended St. Dunstan Grade School in Fredericton, and St. Anne High School in Church Point, Nova Scotia.

 In 1955, Hurley immigrated to the United States, settling in Detroit.
 He earned a Bachelor of Arts degree from Sacred Heart Seminary in Detroit in 1961, and a Master of Divinity degree from St. John's Provincial Seminary in Plymouth, Michigan, in 1965.